Investigational Treatment. Not Approved by FDA

 The first rapid-onset and sustained treatment

-that its therapeutic approach may offer an oral, outpatient treatment with the potential to significantly extend ketamine’s anti-suicidal and antidepressant benefits.
+that its therapeutic approach may offer an oral, outpatient treatment with the potential to significantly extend NRX-100 (ketamine)’s antidepressant/anti-suicidal effects

-All information on this page refers to a mechanism of action of an investigational drug – not approved by the FDA
+All information on this page refers to a mechanism of action of an investigational drug treatment regimen – not approved by the FDA

 Mechanism of Action

-NRX-101 (Cyclurad™)'s proprietary mechanism of action targets the NMDA and 5-HT2a receptors - two key receptors in the brain.
+NRX-101's proprietary dual-mechanism of action targets the NMDA and 5-HT2a receptors - two key receptors in the brain.

 The NMDA receptor is a glutamate receptor found in nerve cells.
 It is critical to the memory function as it controls signaling from neuron to neuron.
 NMDA also directly regulates a calcium ion channel that controls the rate of ideation (formation of new ideas) in the brain.
 D-cycloserine, one of the active ingredients in NRX-101, targets the NMDA receptor and modulates NMDA activity, potentially fostering a normal pace of thought generation.
 Multiple human studies have demonstrated that administration of D-cycloserine triggers an antidepressant effect.
-However, the treatment requires administration with an antipsychotic to counteract side effects.
+However, our research indicates that the treatment requires administration with an antipsychotic to counteract the psychomimetic side effects.

-NRX-101's proprietary combination of D-cycloserine and Lurasidone is designed to be administered daily for approximately six weeks following an initial, single infusion of ketamine.
-The company believes that this therapeutic approach may offer an oral, outpatient treatment with the potential to significantly extend Ketamine’s anti-suicidal benefit and offer an improved side effect profile.
+NRX-101's proprietary combination of D-cycloserine and Lurasidone is designed to be administered orally, daily for approximately six weeks following an initial, single infusion of NRX-100 (ketamine).
+The company believes that this therapeutic approach may offer an oral, outpatient treatment with the potential to significantly extend NRX-100 (ketamine)'s antidepressant/anti-suicidal effect.